 BHT, BHA, and Ethoxyquin

-Additionally, ethoxyquin is illegal to use in human foods in the United States.
-It is extremely harmful when swallowed or touching the skin.
-Many pet food manufacturers have started using more “natural” preservatives, such as Vitamin E and C.
+Another concerning preservative is ethoxyquin, which is banned in human foods in the US.
+It is highly harmful when ingested or in contact with the skin.
+Many pet food manufacturers have shifted to using “natural” alternatives like Vitamin E and C as preservatives.

 Corn Meal and Carbohydrate Fillers